renan2158/boa-compra-challenge/README.md

 </h4>

 <h1 align="center">
-  <strong>This app is responsible for calculating transportation cost of a product according to the given parameters.</strong>
+  <strong>This app is responsible for calculating the transportation cost of a product according to the given parameters.</strong>
 </h1>

 ### :fire: Development